Is A Manual Transmission Faster Than An Automatic?

 Which is faster, a manual transmission or an automatic transmission?
 Here's a guide to give you the best overview.

 The automatic transmission was invented to make life easier for a driver.
-A century ago, most cars were created with manual (“stick shift”) transmissions, but they were big, clunky, and often required in-depth training.
+A century ago, most cars were created with manual (“stick shift”) transmissions, but they were large, clunky, and often required in-depth training.

 But which is better in terms of speed?
 Is a manual transmission faster than an automatic when changing gears?

-Discover in this guide.
+Discover in this handbook.

 Table of ContentsShow